eclipse-cdt-cloud/theia-trace-extension/doc/adr/0011-tsp-analysis-api.md

 - `description`: The description of the configuration.
 Can be shown to the end-user.
 - `id`: Unique id of the configuration.
 Used in the application to distinquish the configurations
 - `sourceTypeId`: ID of the configuration source type.
-- `parameters`: An optional map of parameters to show to the users of the configuration
+- `parameters`: Input parameters to be used to create configuration

 #### Sequence: Create configuration instance